lightbend/cloudflow/examples/call-record-aggregator/README.md

 ```

-6) Verify it is deployed.
+*  Verify it is deployed correctly.

 ```
 $ kubectl cloudflow list